bpgas01/portfolio/README.md

 ### 2. The LinkBlock script:

 This script has to be run seperatly from the Interactions script.
 This is where the actual link-block code is.
-The original purpose of this bot was to block explicit links on a discord server of over 3500 people [https://discord.gg/HpkCFHR].
+The original purpose of this bot was to block explicit links on a discord server of over [3500 people](https://discord.gg/HpkCFHR).
 There were many troubles when first designing this bot.
 - How would I detect user input?
 - How would the bot know it is a link?